Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 How are fringe benefits handled under Ohio’s prevailing wage laws?

-Contractors must either provide fringe benefits, such as health insurance, pensions, and vacation pay, or pay the equivalent value in cash.
-If no fringe benefits are provided, the total hourly wage (basic wage + fringe benefits) must be paid as cash to the worker.
+Contractors must provide bona fide fringe benefits such as health insurance, pensions, or paid leave, or pay the equivalent value as additional cash on top of the basic hourly rate.
+Total compensation must equal at least the basic rate plus the fringe rate listed on the applicable Ohio Department of Commerce or SAM.gov wage determination.
+If no fringe benefits are provided, the full total hourly rate must be paid as cash directly to the worker.